t0mst0ne/TWDRG/README.md

 * From 2016.?.?
 ICD10 based DRG 4.0 will start

-This repo will try to parse the PCS corrospond to each DRG
+This repo will try to parse the PCS corrospond to each DRG But the total DRG of each version is NOT included in this repo yet ...